-The Directorate General of Traffic has launched a new offensive against speeding using section speed cameras.
+The General Directorate of Traffic has launched a new offensive against speeding using section speed cameras.
 The country's most extensive device, located on the CL-615 in Palencia, covers 33 kilometers of uninterrupted surveillance.
-This is joined by two recent activations in Navarre: one on the A-68, with more than 30 kilometers between Cortes and Tudela, and another on the N-121-A, which monitors 14 kilometers in the Belate and Almandoz tunnels.
+This is joined by two recent activations in Navarre: one on the A-68, with more than 30 kilometers between Cortes and Tudela, and another on the N-121-A, which controls 14 kilometers in the Belate and Almandoz tunnels.

 How the technology that measures your average speed kilometer by kilometer works 🚗